scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 Update to "To My Chagrin" on 02/SEP/2020: Update to code to make more automatic.
 Updated plots and CNN statistics with updated cleaned images from 01/SEP/2020.

+Update to "To My Chagrin" on 04/SEP/2020: Removed all but cleaned images from 02/SEP/2020 and downloaded three new data sets for Pear(3175), Tomato(2298), and Plum(2313).
+Along with the cleaned images from the previous set, the new images have: multiple, a back drop, and rotations.
+Will make updates to code and plots/images in the coming days.

 To My Chagrin:

 There are too many similar rotations in the data set and this was exacerbated by combining Training and Testing Folders.
 This can result in a high risk of training on the testing data and therefore better validation results, but poor overall results.